thebencourt/bencourt_co_uk/cv.md

 <strong>Tech stack:</strong> AngularJS, JavaScript, SASS, jQuery

-My main project was working on an internal website allowing staff to search through a database of over 1 million candidates to match client requirements, ﬁlter results, create short lists and if no suitable candidates were found they could turn the search in to a job advert which was posted to the main job board site.
+My main project was working on an internal website allowing staff to search through a database of over 1 million candidates to match client requirements, ﬁlter results, create short lists and if no suitable candidates were found they could turn the search into a job advert which was posted to the main job board site.

 On top of this I also built a number of static marketing sites for various areas of the business and worked on updating the main job board site to add responsive styling and improve performance.

-As the sole front end developer I had to chose the tech stack used for any front end projects.
+As the sole front end developer I had to choose the tech stack used for any front end projects.
 I gained experience with task runners and building/bundling libraries such as Grunt, Gulp and Webpack.
 The internal search tool was built using Angular (v1) and marketing sites were built using HTML, CSS and JavaScript.

 </article>